-- 1.8.1 In this Agreement: - (a) "Academic Staff" means Employees of the School whose rates of pay are prescribed in clause 10.1.1 of this Agreement and who are employed as Teachers by the Employer. - (b) "Agreement" means this enterprise agreement and its Schedules. - (c) "Employees" and/or "Staff" means all employees who are covered by this Agreement and includes Professional Staff and Academic Staff. - (d) "Employer" and/or "the School" means The Trustees of the Brisbane Girls Grammar School (trading as Brisbane Girls Grammar School). - (e) "FWC" means the Fair Work Commission. - (f) "Immediate Family" means: - (i) the spouse, de facto partner, child, parent, grandparent, grandchild, or sibling of the Employee; or - (ii) a child, parent, grandparent, grandchild or sibling of the spouse or defacto partner of the Employee. - (g) "Middle Manager" means Academic Director, or Head of House. - (h) "NES" means the National Employment Standards in the Fair Work Act 2009. - (i) "Non-term weeks" means weeks in the school year other than term weeks and includes periods designated as school holidays for students. - (j) "Professional Staff" means Employees of the School whose rates of pay are prescribed in clauses 10.1.2 and 10.1.3 of this Agreement, who are not employed as Academic Staff, and who are employed in the following areas: - Administration services Employees whose principle duties are in the functional areas of the School's business operations, including but not limited to: - Administration; - Finance; - Development and Alumnae Relations; - Communications, Enrolments and Events; - Information Technology Services; - Human Resources; and
+- 1.8.1 In this Agreement: - (a) "Academic Staff" means Employees of the School whose rates of pay are prescribed in clause 10.1.1 of this Agreement and who are employed as Teachers by the Employer. - (b) "Agreement" means this enterprise agreement and its Schedules. - (c) "Employees" and/or "Staff" means all employees who are covered by this Agreement and includes Professional Staff and Academic Staff. - (d) "Employer" and/or "the School" means The Trustees of the Brisbane Girls Grammar School (trading as Brisbane Girls Grammar School). - (e) "FWC" means the Fair Work Commission. - (f) "Immediate Family" means: - (i) the spouse (including a former spouse), de facto partner, child, parent, grandparent, grandchild, or sibling of the Employee; or - (ii) a child, parent, grandparent, grandchild or sibling of the spouse or defacto partner of the Employee. - (g) "Middle Manager" means Academic Director, or Head of House. - (h) "NES" means the National Employment Standards in the Fair Work Act 2009. - (i) "Non-term weeks" means weeks in the school year other than term weeks and includes periods designated as school holidays for students. - (j) "Outdoor Education Teacher" means a person employed by the Employer: - whose principal duties include delivering an outdoor educational program, assessing student participation in an outdoor education program, administering an outdoor education program and performing other duties

-- Library Services - (ii) Operational services Employees whose principle duties are to support the other services of the School, including but not limited to: - Laboratory Technicians; - Creative Arts Technicians; - Construction, Plumbing, Carpentry, Painting and other Trades; - Cleaning, Maintenance and School Facilities Management; - Gardening and Turf Management. - (iii) Wellbeing services Employees whose principle duties are to support the health, development and wellbeing of students, and employees, where appropriate.
-This will include school psychologists and/or school counsellors. - (iv) Nursing services being any Employee who is a registered nurse in Queensland and is employed as such by the School. - (k) "Teacher" means a person employed by the Employer: - who performs duties which include delivering an educational program, assessing student participation in an education program, administering an education program and performing other duties incidental to the delivery of an educational program; including Co-Curricular and Student care; and - (ii) whose rate of pay is prescribed in clause 10.1.1 of this Agreement; and who is registered as a teacher with the Queensland College of Teachers. - (I) "Term weeks" means the weeks in the school year that students are required to attend school as set out in the School calendar. - (m) "Union" means a union party to this Agreement.
+- incidental to the delivery of an outdoor educational program; including Co-Curricular and Student care; and - (ii) whose rate of pay is prescribed in clause 10.1.1 of this Agreement; and who is registered as a teacher with the Queensland College of Teachers. - (k) "Professional Staff" means Employees of the School whose rates of pay are prescribed in clauses 10.1.2 to 10.1.3 of this Agreement, who are not employed as Academic Staff, and who are employed in the following areas: - (i) Administration services Employees whose principal duties are in the functional areas of the School's business operations, including but not limited to: - Administration; - Finance; - Development and Alumnae Relations; - Communications, Enrolments and Events; - Information Technology Services; - Human Resources; and - Library Services. - (ii) Operational services Employees whose principal duties are to support the other services of the School, including but not limited to: - Laboratory Technicians; - Creative Arts and Technologies Technicians; - Construction, Electrical, Plumbing, Carpentry, Painting and other Trades: - Cleaning, Maintenance and School Property and Facilities; Management; - Gardening and Turf Management. - (iii) Wellbeing services Employees whose principal duties are to support the health, development and wellbeing of students, and employees, where appropriate.
+This will include (but not limited to) school psychologists and/or school counsellors. - (iv) Nursing services being any Employee who is a registered nurse in Queensland and is employed as such by the School. - (v) Outdoor Education services including any Employee whose principal duties are to perform outdoor education duties and to deliver the outdoor education program at Marrapatta Memorial Outdoor Education Centre, excluding qualified teachers. - (I) "Teacher" means a person employed by the Employer: - (i) who performs duties which include delivering an educational program, assessing student participation in an education program, administering an education program and performing other duties incidental to the delivery of an educational program; including Co-Curricular and Student care; and - (ii) whose rate of pay is prescribed in clause 10.1.1 of this Agreement; and who is registered as a teacher with the Queensland College of Teachers.

+- (m) "Term weeks" means the weeks in the school year that students are required to attend school as set out in the School calendar. - (n) "Union" means a union party to this Agreement.